MatousAc/julipp/README.md

 \# as built-in functions:
 - [x] print(...) # prints it's input as a string to the console
 - [x] println(...) # println gives a new line after it prints
-- [ ] readline() # this is meant to be CLI input. it takes a line of user input and returns it as a string (including the newline)
+- [x] readline() # this is meant to be CLI input. it takes a line of user input and returns it as a string (including the newline)
+- [ ] parseint(string) # returns a number if the string can be parsed. otherwise throws RunError
 - [ ] Nothing() # returns nothing

 \# we aren't focusing on built-in math functions, but I'd like to implement these: